Finschia/finschia-sdk/contrib/load_test/README.md

 - tps: 	TPS of load to be generated per slave
 - duration: load test time
 - ramp_up_time : time to ramp up load (included in duration)
+- throughput_threshold : It fails if the average throughput is greater than the threshold. (/sec) If -1, there is no threshold
 - latency_threshold : It fails if the average latency is greater than the threshold.(ms) If -1, there is no threshold
 - tps_threshold : It fails if the average tps is lower than the threshold.
 If -1, there is no threshold